bernedom/bernedom.github.io/_posts/2019-06-24-cmake-interface-lib.md

 ```

 # Installation instructions

-By this point the project itself is set up an can be built locally.
-However it cannot yet be installed to the system.
-For this we specify where to install by using the [`install` command](https://cmake.org/cmake/help/latest/command/install.html).
+By this point, the project itself is set up and can be built locally.
+However, it cannot yet be installed in the system.
+For this, we specify where to install by using the [`install` command](https://cmake.org/cmake/help/latest/command/install.html).

 First CMake needs to know which targets to install so the library target is passed as `TARGETS SI`.
-The`EXPORT` associates the installation with an export-form named `${PROJECT_NAME}_Targets`, built using the variable `${PROJECT_NAME}` that contains the project name.
+The `EXPORT` associates the installation with an export-form named `${PROJECT_NAME}_Targets`, built using the variable `${PROJECT_NAME}` that contains the project name.
 This export is defined later in an `install(EXPORT...)` call.

-Next the folders for the installation-artifacts are set.
+Next, the folders for the installation artifacts are set.
 The folder names are relative to what the user defines in the `CMAKE_INSTALL_PREFIX` variable.

 * `ARCHIVE` - All files that are neither executables, shared libraries (.so), header files.
-* `LIBRARY` - All shared libraries (.so/.dll) files, typically all binaries produced by a `add_library` call
+* `LIBRARY` - All shared libraries (.so/.dll) files, typically all binaries produced by a call to `add_library`
 * `RUNTIME` - All executables built by an `add_excutable` call
-* `INCLUDE` - All public header files, which is omitted here because the `INSTALL_INTERFACE`already specifies this.
+* `INCLUDE` - All public header files, which is omitted here because the `INSTALL_INTERFACE` already specifies this.

 The target paths are again provided by `GNUInstallDirs`